 Machines with Windows 10 operating systems should have the Microsoft Edge and Mozilla Firefox Internet browsers installed.
-Machines still using Windows 7 should have Internet Explorer and Firefox browsers installed.
 Apple machines should have Firefox and Safari browsers installed.
-Chrome and other browsers are not recommended for use with our current applications.

 Students looking to purchase a new machine can do so via the Carolina Computing Initiative.
 There are a number of advantages to doing so, including a 4-year warranty, insurance and enhanced campus support.
 CCI computers also come pre-loaded with basic software needed for the program.
 See Why Buy CCI? for more information.